Is it cold and snowy where you live? If so, this winter post is for you:

 Finally, tie the strings together and hang them outside.

-Not only has your child followed directions, attended to task, and had fine motor experience; you can add literacy, science, and math components.
+Not only has your child followed directions, attended to task, and had a super sensory, fine motor experience, you can add literacy, science, and math components as well.

 1) Throughout the day observe the birds that are feeding off of the oranges.

 2) For preschoolers, make a chart with colors and keep a tally of the different colors of birds that they see.
-Here is the printable: Counting Color Chart
+Here is a printable: Counting Color Chart

 3) Older children can make a list of the different kinds of birds that they have observed.
 Younger children can draw pictures of what they see.